 At the Division of Organic Pharmaceutical Chemistry of the Department of Medicinal Chemistry, we perform basic research in both experimental and computational medicinal chemistry.
-Our research interests encompass a range of targets of pharmaceutical interest, including proteases and membrane bound G-protein coupled receptors (GPCRs).
+Our research interests encompass a range of targets of pharmaceutical interest, including enzymes and membrane bound G-protein coupled receptors (GPCRs).

 One of our primary themes is to identify novel and selective low molecular weight ligands for these targets.
 New strategies are developed for both the design and the synthesis of small, drug-like molecules.
 Lead compounds are optimized using computer-aided techniques and ADMET profiling, and are preferentially synthesized using high-speed chemistry.
-Major indications that are addressed are viral infections caused by HIV and HCV (Hepatitis C Virus) as well as the infectious diseases malaria and tuberculosis.
+Major indications that are addressed are viral infections caused by HIV and HCV (Hepatitis C Virus), a number of highly resistant bacterial strains, as well as the infectious diseases malaria and tuberculosis and gram-negative infections.
 Method development in organic synthesis, including microwave flow applications and mechanistic studies of new palladium-catalyzed coupling reactions, is also performed.
 Furthermore, basic research on the transformation of biologically active peptides into more drug-like peptidomimetics are carried out, with special focus on the Renin/Angiotensin system and neuropeptides, such as Substance P 1-7.